pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 * The `/data` folder, as opposed to a `data.json` file, is better for [profile layering](profilesLayered.md).
 * Configuration is available on engines at startup, which:
     * lowers dependency on the admin at initial cluster startup
-    * enables mixed configurations in a single cluster.
-You can perform a canary-like "roll-out" instead of having the same configuration pushed to all engines at once.

 Cons: